xopxe/Toribio/docs/4-Devices.md

 ### accelxo

 Supports the accelerometer installed in the OLPC XO-1.75 laptops.
-The device is name "accelxo", and the module is also "accelxo".
+The device is name _'accelxo'_, and the module is also _'accelxo'_.

 ### bobot